 DPO04 Manager's lived experience of uncertainty in the aftermath of a Pandemic

 DPO05 Workers' inquiry in the time of a pandemic

 Your application must include:

-The closing date for applications is noon UK time on Tuesday 21st February 2023.
-Your proposal, covering letter, fully completed application form and copies of certificates and transcripts including IELTS certificate, should be emailed to email@example.com by the closing time and date.
+The closing date for applications is 12pm (noon) GMT on Monday 7 September 2020.
+Your proposal, covering letter, fully completed application form and copies of certificates and transcripts, should be emailed by the closing time and date.

-Interviews will form part of the selection process and will be held in March or April, either in person or remotely via videoconference.
-Applicants are expected to give a 10 minute presentation about their proposal, followed by a question and answer session.
+Interviews will form part of the selection process and will be held in September 2020 either in person or remotely via videoconference.
+PhD candidates are expected to give a 10 minute presentation about their proposal, followed by a question and answer session.

 If you have any questions regarding our PhD studentships or about studying with The Open University Business School please contact us.